jankaspar/ts-discriminated-union/doc/types-explained.md

 # Experimenting with Typescript (simulating discriminated unions including exhaustive match)

 Discriminated unions are well known from more functional languages like haskel, ML, F# You can think of them as enums on steroids, typesafe way of expresing various exclusive options.
-(look how f# does it: https://fsharpforfunandprofit.com/posts/discriminated-unions/) When matching against discriminated union, compiler can check if your match is exhaustive, ie if you have handled all possible cases.
+(look how f# does it: https://fsharpforfunandprofit.com/posts/discriminated-unions/ or more theoretic description: https://en.wikipedia.org/wiki/Tagged_union)
+When matching against discriminated union, compiler can check if your match is exhaustive, ie if you have handled all possible cases.